OpenConext-Attic/OpenConext-Howto/04_ServiceRegistry.md

  ...
  useridattr: 'user'
 ```
-Make sure apache user is owner of the serviceregistry folder(s)
+Make sure the apache user is the owner of the serviceregistry folder(s)
 ```
 # chown -R www-data. /opt/OpenConext/serviceregistry
 ```